RAMINCNZ/webtrees-mitalteli-show-xref/README.md

 Bugs & feature requests
 -------------------------
-This is a simple module and provided as is.
+This is a simple module.
 However, if you experience any bugs you can [create a new issue on GitHub][3].
-Since this is a simple module, I will be reluctant to accept feature requests.

  [1]: https://github.com/elysch/webtrees-mitalteli-show-xref/releases/latest
  [2]: https://webtrees.github.io/download